Biden behaves as the incoming president, even as Trump balks at giving up power

 He added another note of caution, saying, “It’s clear that this vaccine, even if approved, will not be widely available for many months yet to come.”

-Biden’s conversation Monday with Trudeau was the first time he has been known to talk to a foreign leader since he claimed victory Saturday.
+Biden’s conversation Monday with Trudeau was the first time he had been known to talk to a foreign leader since he claimed victory Saturday.

 “We’ve worked with each other before, and we’re ready to pick up on that work and tackle the challenges and opportunities facing our two countries — including climate change and COVID-19,” Trudeau said in a message posted on social media. “. . .
 President-elect @JoeBiden and I agreed to keep in touch and work closely together.”